remijaoui/remijaoui.github.io/_pages/talks.md

 The notion of strong minimality is without doubt one of the main contribution of model theory to differential algebra.
 In this preprint (2023), I show that "most" algebraic vector fields do satisfy this property.
 Together with a paper of Devilbiss and Freitag, this answers a long standing open question formulated by Poizat around 1981.

 * The [talk]( /assets/pdf/slides-EFI.pdf) was part of the DART XI conference in London, England (July 2023)
-* The talks was part of the Model Theory conference in the Wroclaw (September 2023)
+* The talk was part of the Model Theory conference in the Wroclaw (September 2023)

 A full video of a lecture given at the Kolchin seminar of differential algebra on this article  can be found here